-The commands include all tasks to be performed in succession when starting or stopping the components, without interrupting the work of other system users.
+The commands include all tasks to be performed in succession when starting or stopping the components.
 In addition, the scripts check the prerequisites, current status, and dependencies of the pending operations and thereby effectively ensure the consistency of the system.
 They log the process and result of the operations in log files for subsequent diagnosis.

-The commands are output to standard output or standard error output in the language set with the environment variable LANG.
+The commands are output to standard output or standard error output.